Raj Kumar (professor)

-Raj Kumar (born 15 December 1959) is a professor of neurosurgery.
-He was a founding director of All India Institute of Medical Sciences, Rishikesh and former vice-chancellor of Uttar Pradesh University of Medical Sciences.
+Raj Kumar (born 15 December 1959) is a Professor of Neurosurgery and Director & CEO of Rajendra Institute of Medical Sciences.
+He was a founding Director of All India Institute of Medical Sciences, Rishikesh and Former Vice-Chancellor of Uttar Pradesh University of Medical Sciences.

 Education and career

 Education

 He did his B.Sc. from Kanpur University in 1980.
 After that he joined Ganesh Shankar Vidyarthi Memorial Medical College, Kanpur and completed his M.B.B.S. and M.S.
 (Master of Surgery) in 1985 and 1990 respectively.
 He attended All India Institute of Medical Sciences, Delhi and completed his M.Ch. in 1993.
 Later he did his Ph.D. in Neuro Ayurveda from University of Lucknow in 2013 and was awarded D.Sc.
 (Honorary) from Uttar Pradesh University of Medical Sciences in 2018.
 He became a fellow and member of Royal College of Surgeons USA in 2008, fellow of Academy of Sci.
 Engine. & Techno. in 2010, fellow of National Academy of Medical Sciences in 2013 and fellow of Neurological Society of India in 2015.